Adopting AI in Business

 AI teams diagram

-🏢 The Business Team (Vision & Governance)
+1. The Strategy Team (Vision & Value)